ClementBM/clementbm.github.io/_posts/2023-01-18-nltk-dunning-likelihood-collocation.md

 $$

 ## Advantages of likelihood ratio
 One advantage of likelihood ratios is that they have a clear intuitive interpretation.
-For example, the bigram **powerful computers** is xxx times more likely under the hypothesis that computers is more likely to follow powerful than its base rate of occurrence would suggest.

 This number is easier to interpret than the scores of the t test or the $$\chi^2$$ test.

 The likelihood ratio test has the advantage that it can be more appropriate for sparse data than the $$\chi^2$$ test.

 For hypothesis testing?
 If $$\lambda$$ is a likelihood ratio of a particular form, then the quantity $$-2 log(\lambda)$$  is asymptotically $$\chi^2$$ distributed.
 So we can use to test the hypothesis $$H_1$$ against the alternative hypothesis $$H_2$$.

 # Sample use case on Judilibre Open Data
-The Court of Cassation, as part of the redesign of its website, initiated the JUDILIBRE project aimed at the design and in-house development of a search engine in the corpus of case law, making it available to the public in the spirit of the decree on the Open Data of court decisions.
+The Court of Cassation initiated the JUDILIBRE project aimed at the design and in-house development of a search engine in the corpus of case law, making it available to the public in the spirit of the decree on the Open Data of court decisions.

 ## Word Cloud